-Former Angolan president Jose Eduardo dos Santos dies at 79
+Former Angolan President Jose Eduardo dos Santos dies at 79

 Angola became sub-Saharan Africa’s second-largest oil producer after Nigeria, producing close to 2 million barrels per day.
 It also unearthed more than $1 billion worth of diamonds each year.

-However, the wealth never reached the Angolan people, who during and after the civil war were at risk from large areas of unmapped minefields and had little access basic amenities, such as running water or roads.
+However, the wealth never reached the Angolan people, who during and after the civil war were at risk from large areas of unmapped minefields and had little access to basic amenities, such as running water or roads.
 Education and health care were — and remain — sparse.

 More than $4 billion in oil revenue vanished from Angolan state coffers between 1997 and 2002, New York-based Human Rights Watch said in a 2004 report, based on an analysis of figures from the International Monetary Fund.